Welcome to Charles County Animal Science Project Area

 August 1 - 4-H Poultry, Rabbit and Cavy Cards on file at the Extension Office and updated yearly.

-National 4-H Livestock Judging Headquarters and Hotel Information
+National 4-H Livestock Judging, Skillathon, and Quiz Bowl Information

 Crowne Plaza Louisville Airport Expo Center